-If you have been injured in New York, whether in the city or upstate or anywhere in between, you have a right to be compensated for your injuries.
+If you have been injured in New York, whether in New York City or upstate in Rochester or anywhere in between, you have a right to be compensated for your injuries.
 New York state law allows New Yorkers to seek compensation for injuries under a number of legal approaches.

 Personal injury claims fall under civil tort law, which provides a path to recover for physical injuries and property damage.
 Since each state has their own tort laws, working with a local personal injury attorney can help you navigate the complexities of New York personal injury claims.